IBM-Bluemix-Docs/java/spring-logging.md

 ### Creating JSON Logs
 {: #spring-json-logs}

-Enable JSON logging in Spring applications using the `logstash-logback-encoder`.
+Enable JSON logging in Spring apps by using the `logstash-logback-encoder`.

 Add the logback encoder as a dependency: